A similar moment occurred with Alastair Campbell and his bagpipes.

 For a non-person example, one episode featured a signed photograph of Ian Hislop on eBay that had attracted six hits and no bids.
 One week later, it had attracted a maximum bid of over £110.

 Politicians sometimes take a gamble to try and get the same success Boris has.
 Unlike him, however, they are often not that successful.
 Among the more successful would be William Hague, former Conservative Party leader, who ended up doing a few years as a rather successful after-dinner speaker before eventually becoming Foreign Secretary in 2010.

-Direct-to-Video: Two special episodes in the 90s, Have I Got Unbroadcastable News for You and The Official Pirate Video.
+Direct to Video: Two special episodes in The '90s, Have I Got Unbroadcastable News for You and The Official Pirate Video.

 As it is a topical programme, no full releases of series have been made.
 Many episodes from across the series were available on YouTube until a spate of copyright claims put an end to that.
 Other copies do exist.

 Peter Hitchens, who appeared in an episode in series 17, afterwards described HIGNFY as being a "repellent programme".